logo

 Depending on the type of device and the sensitivity of the data, choose the most appropriate method of data sanitization.
 For instance, highly sensitive data might require physical destruction, while less sensitive data could be securely wiped.

-Use Certified Services
+Use Trusted & Demanding Services

 Document the Process